The FSAs Approach to Managing the Interests of its External Scientific Advisers

 Both current and past interests that could reasonably be considered relevant should be declared, depending on the nature of the interest and its relevance to the current advisory role.

 For past interests, it is difficult to set a rigid ‘expiration date’ for past interests, as there could be interests from any point in an individual’s life which might be relevant or perceived to be so.
 At the same time, it is not reasonable to expect advisers to provide an exhaustive listing with no cut-off.
-Advisers should declare all relevant interests within 5 past years as a default, but consider whether there are any other interests dating to before this which could be relevant, and declare these, with reference to the guidance below under ‘Do I need to declare this interest?’
+Advisers should declare all relevant interests within the 5 past years as a default, but consider whether there are any other interests dating to before this which could be relevant, and declare these, with reference to the guidance below under ‘Do I need to declare this interest?’

 Conflicts of interest occur when the adviser has or could reasonably be perceived to have interests which are likely to cause them to act in a manner that could undermine the independence or objectivity of their advice.
 Conflicts of interest most often arise when the interests of an adviser overlap with the matter, product or substance under discussion but could relate to an interest relevant to the wider role of the Committee or of the FSA.
 For example, a conflict of interest would occur if an adviser was asked to provide a risk assessment on a product owned by their employer or interpret research that they were involved in producing.